Programming will be offered Monday and Tuesday. The exhibit hall will be open one day only, Tuesday. Schedule subject to change.

 Critical/Digital Power Representative

-This presentation explores HVAC equipment restoration’s viability and ROI.
+his presentation explores HVAC equipment restoration’s viability and ROI.
 It discusses criteria beyond age for determining candidacy, and efficient management strategies post-identification.
 Case studies illustrate performance enhancements (CFM, Static Pressure, Cooling Capacity), energy efficiency gains, and CAPEX savings.
 The process covers reconditioning methods like coil cleaning vs. coil replacement, specialized coatings, insulation, and fan array upgrades.
 Options for equipment in challenging locations are also examined.
 HVAC restoration emerges as a sustainable, cost-effective alternative, potentially offsetting expenses through energy savings.

 Presenter: